janovekj/sodd/apps/site/docs/introduction/zod-comparison.md

 ## API design

-Zod's implementation is class-based, and provides a nice chainable API for composing schemas.
-Due to Sodd's focus on tree-shaking, its implementation and API is function-based, and schema composition is done in a more functional style, which may or may not be preferable to you.
+Zod's provides a nice chainable API for composing schemas.
+Due to Sodd's focus on tree-shaking, its implementation and API is very function-based, and schema composition is done in a more functional style, which may or may not be preferable to you.

 Furthermore, Sodd's `.parse` methods will always return a result object instead of throwing.
 This was a choice made to make it easier to type issues.
 Zod's schemas provides both a `.safeParse` method, which is similar to Sodd's `.parse`, and a `.parse` method which throws.